-Through financial planning and forecasting the District has identified risks and issues to be addressed to ensure the District's long-term fiscal health.
-As explained below, the Final Budget for FY 2024/25 reflects continued focus on addressing the risks and issues.
+Through financial planning and forecasting the District has identified risks and issues that must be addressed to ensure the District's long-term fiscal health.
+As explained below, the Preliminary Budget for FY 2024/25 reflects continued focus on addressing the risks and issues.